Red Sox owner John Henry flies to Kansas City to meet with disgruntled slugger Rafael Devers - Boston News, Weather, Sports | WHDH 7News

 Boston has an opening at first base after Triston Casas ruptured his left knee tendon and had season-ending surgery.
 Red Sox management approached Devers — who was moved from third base to designated hitter this spring — about filling in at first, and Devers declined.

-After he homered and drove in two runs in Thursday’s 5-0 win over Texas, Devers told reporters, “They came to me and talked to me about it.
+After he homered and drove in two runs in Thursday’s 5-0 win over Texas, Devers said, “They came to me and talked to me about it.
 I know I’m a ballplayer, but at the same time, they can’t expect me to play every single position out there.

 “In spring training, they talked to me and basically told me to put away my glove.
 I wasn’t going to play another position other than DH.
 Right now, I don’t think it would be an appropriate decision by them to ask me to play another position.”